On the Social Contract

 Emile

-Recommended translation: Emile or On Education, ed. and trans. by Alan Bloom (New York: Basic Books, Inc., Publishers, 1979).
+Recommended translation: Rousseau, Jean-Jacques.
+Emile, or On Education.
+Edited and translated by Allan Bloom.
+New York: Basic Books, 1979.
 Originally published in 1762.

-Published in 1762, Emile, or On Education, outlined a process of education that would prevent man from being corrupted by society and instead nurture his natural virtues and goodness.
-Part-treatise, part-novel, the work recounts the life of a fictional character named Emile,… More
+Originally published in 1762, Emile, or On Education, outlined a process of education that would prevent man from being corrupted by society and instead nurture his natural virtues and goodness.
+Part-treatise, part-novel, the work recounts the life of a fictional character named… More

 Discourse on the Sciences and the Arts (First Discourse)